Past Presidents

 Edward Guiliano, Ph.D.

-Edward Guiliano, Ph.D. served as New York Institute of Technology's third president from 2000 to 2017.
+Edward Guiliano, Ph.D., served as New York Institute of Technology’s third president from 2000 to 2017.
 He joined the university in 1974 and was the youngest person at the university to be promoted through the ranks to full professor.
 He served as vice president of academic affairs in 1996 and two years later took on additional responsibilities as provost.
 Guiliano holds a bachelor’s degree from Brown University and a doctorate from Stony Brook University.

 During his presidency, he helped shape the concept of “the global university,” a model has defined the transformation and rebranding of New York Institute of Technology from a regional university into an international institute of higher learning, with campuses in New York, Arkansas, Abu Dhabi, China, and Vancouver, in addition to international partnerships with schools in Taiwan, Brazil, France, Turkey, and China.
 His leadership has resulted in improving both the quality of the university’s academic programs and its reputation domestically and globally, as evidenced by its many accreditations and its steady improvement in rankings, including US News & World Report and Payscale’s ROI survey, among others.

-In addition, Guiliano also oversaw large-scale expansion of New York Tech's campuses in New York City and Long Island, which included several high-tech learning and athletic facilities as well the NYIT Auditorium on Broadway near Lincoln Center and Columbus Circle.
+In addition, Guiliano also oversaw the large-scale expansion of New York Tech’s campuses in New York City and Long Island, which included several high-tech learning and athletic facilities as well as the NYIT Auditorium on Broadway near Lincoln Center and Columbus Circle.
 In honor of his dedication, the main building on the New York City campus, at 1855 Broadway, was named the Edward Guiliano Global Center in 2012.

 He is a frequent speaker at conferences around the world and op-ed author on topics that include Big Data, energy and sustainability, global higher education, cybersecurity, and instructional technology.
 A scholar of Victorian literature, Guiliano is the author and editor of eight books and more than 150 articles.
-He is a founding member of the Lewis Carroll Society of North America and former president of the society.
+He is a founding member of the Lewis Carroll Society of North America and a former president of the society.
 Guiliano is married to best-selling author Mireille Guiliano.

 Matthew Schure, Ph.D.